The first call: from referral to opportunity

 Solution speed > delivery speed

 Our team treated the portal like our own P&L. If Shopify’s API hiccupped at 2 A.M., we were on Slack before NetSuite’s IT ticket system fired.
-That level of care signalled partnership, not vendor.
+That level of care signalled partner, not vendor.

 Instead of accepting feature requests as gospel, we kept digging for the why.
 When a PM asked for a “gift tracker,” we realised they really needed confidence—so a lightweight status dashboard replaced a heavyweight report builder.